 - Allow and encourage a variety of architectural styles.

-- Ensure that exterior building materials are durable, sustainable, create a lasting addition to the built environment, and contribute positively to the public realm and existing context.
+- Ensure that exterior building materials are durable, sustainable, create a lasting addition to the built environment, and contribute positively to the public realm and reflect existing context.

 - Require that the appearance and materials of the rear and side walls of new buildings are similar to and compatible with the front of the building.